-The draft guidance on local living and 20 minute neighbourhoods places no additional requirements on planning authorities, communities or businesses and we believe that the document will have no material impact on the assessment and conclusions of the full NPF4 CRWIA.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods is intended to support the implementation of existing policy contained within NPF4.
+The guidance does not introduce any additional policy requirements or duties on planning authorities, communities or businesses and is simply intended to provide additional details and clarifications of existing policy in order to support effective and efficient implementation.
+We believe that the document will have no material impact on the assessment and conclusions of the full NPF4 CRWIA.